isralduke/portfolio-11ty/src/projects/karaoke-competition-app.md

 ### Additional Info

-The team designing this app, “The Pun-o-matics,” of which I was a part with <a href="https://www.michaelalford.com/" >Michael Alford</a>, won 1st Place People’s Choice and 2nd Place Professionals’ Choice awards.
+The team designing this app, “The Pun-o-matics,” of which I was a part with [Michael Alford](https://www.michaelalford.com/), won 1st Place People’s Choice and 2nd Place Professionals’ Choice awards.
 The app isn’t actually built but I’d love to collaborate with interested parties in actually building it.
-It was conceived and designed at <a href="https://www.behance.net/gallery/66242371/New-Orleans-Creative-Jam-2018">Adobe Creative Jam, New Orleans</a>.
+It was conceived and designed at [Adobe Creative Jam, New Orleans](https://www.behance.net/gallery/66242371/New-Orleans-Creative-Jam-2018).

 <a data-fslightbox href="/images/projects/karaoke-competition-app/karaoke-competition-app-adobe-creative-jam-winner-isral-duke-michael-alford.png">
     <img alt="Karaoke competition app Adobe Creative Jam awards, won by Michael Alford and isral Duke." src="/images/projects/karaoke-competition-app/karaoke-competition-app-adobe-creative-jam-winner-isral-duke-michael-alford.png">